juju/docs/src/en/models-migrate.md

 ```

 You can monitor the migration progress from the output of the `juju status`
 command run against the source model.
-You may even want to use a command such
+You may want to use a command such
 as `watch` to automatically refresh the status output, rather than manually
 running status each time: